JoseRoca/WinFBX/docs/Numeric datatypes/CInt96 Class.md

 # Error Handling

 The class uses the API function `SetLastError` to set error information.
 After calling a method of the class, you can check its success or failure calling the API function `GetLastError`.
-To get a localized description of the error, you can call a function such `AfxGetWinErrMsg, passing the error code returned by `GetLastError`:
+To get a localized description of the error, you can call a function such `AfxGetWinErrMsg`, passing the error code returned by `GetLastError`:

 ```
 PRIVATE FUNCTION AfxGetWinErrMsg (BYVAL dwError AS DWORD) AS CWSTR